 What is Baking Powder?

 Baking powder is a leavening agent produced by the mixture of an acid reacting with alkali reacting one.
-These baking acids are tartrate, phosphate, and sodium aluminum sulfate used alone or in combination.
+These baking acids are tartrate, phosphate, and sodium aluminium sulfate used alone or in combination.

 Baking powders are made up of bases, acids, and some buffering materials which help in the prevention of early acid-base reactions.